aasim-syed/sai-adarsh.github.io/content/contact/index.md

 buttonText: 'Say Hello'
 ---

-My inbox is always open.
-Whether you have a question or just want to say hi, I'm open for a casual conversation and I'll try my best to get back to you!
+Whether you have a question or just want to say hi, my inbox is always open and I'll try my best to get back to you!